modularizer/pyprez/README.md

    * Ctrl + D to save bookmark of this page
    * Right click on existing bookmark of this page, click edit, then replace bookmark url with the text copied from above

-#### Usage
+#### Highlight->Click->Paste
-1. on any webpage highlight the python codeblock you want to use and click the bookmark to copy markdown to clipboard
+* on any webpage highlight the python codeblock you want to use and click the bookmark to copy markdown to clipboard
-2. paste the markdown copied in step 2 in your stackoverflow answer
+* paste the markdown into your stackoverflow answer

 <img src="./sample_imgs/stack-bookmark.png"/>